temcocontrols/T3000Webview/docs/t3000/t3-eez-studio/manual/01-overview.md

-# 01 — Overview
+## 01 — Overview

-This chapter explains what LVGL Studio is, which of the two project types to choose, and what you are looking at on each screen.
+This chapter explains what Design Studio (Tstat11) is, which of the two project types to choose, where you work, and what you are looking at on each screen.

+**In this chapter**

+1. [What Design Studio (Tstat11) is](#1-what-design-studio-tstat11-is) — and what you can do with it
+2. [The two project types](#2-the-two-project-types) — LVGL 9.5 or LVGL with Flow 9.5
+3. [Where you work](#3-where-you-work) — the Design Hub and the editor
+4. [Tour: the Design Hub](#4-tour-the-design-hub) — tiles, examples and your projects
+5. [Tour: the editor](#5-tour-the-editor) — pages, canvas and inspectors
+6. [What you need](#6-what-you-need) — a browser to design, a controller to deploy

 ---

-## 1. What LVGL Studio is
+### 1. What Design Studio (Tstat11) is

-LVGL Studio is the embedded-touchscreen designer inside T3000.
+Design Studio (Tstat11) is the embedded-touchscreen designer inside T3000.
 With it you:

 - **Draw screens** for a T3 controller's display using ready-made widgets.
 - **Add logic** so the UI reacts to touches and to controller data (Flow projects only).